Graduate Catalog

 Students who complete the licensure program will be recommended by Lewis & Clark to the Oregon Teacher Standards and Practices Commission for a School Psychologist License.
 Applicants from Oregon-approved programs must apply for licensure within three years following completion of their respective programs.
 If more than three years elapse before application is made, the candidate must qualify for recommendation under rules for licensure in effect at the time of application.

 Depending on their previous graduate degrees, students may also have the option of applying to the National Association of School Psychologists for the National Certificate of School Psychology (NCSP).
-Holders of the NCSP may be eligible for an abbreviated process as they apply for out-of-state school psychology licenses.
+Holders of the NCSP may be eligible for an abbreviated process as they apply for out-of-state school psychologist licenses.

 Practicum and Internship Information